12 Free Things That You Must See In Amsterdam

 11 | Amsterdam North

 The new and upcoming part of Amsterdam that offer plenty to see and experience.
 Amsterdam North is located on the other end of the IJ river behind Amsterdam Central Station.
 Right across the IJ behind central station stands the ADAM tower with an awesome lookout deck for some great views of Amsterdam’s medieval city center.
-If you are looking for more thrill, they also have Europe’s highest over the edge swing.
-It’s super cool!

 In the basement is Amsterdam’s best techno club: Shelter.
 This is where you can have a proper party until the morning and it’s a place where both Amsterdammers as tourists come.